freezer333/motion-stream/readme.md

 - motion[1] is the translation and angular velocity stream
 - motion[2] is the translation and angular acceleration stream

-the motion object exported from the module also included constants PO  = 0, VEL = 1, ACC = 2 for convenience
+the motion object exported from the module also included constants PO  = 0, VEL = 1, ACC = 2 for convenience.

+**Important:  ** When consuming the motion streams, you must call `fork` on the stream.
+The velocity streams are already pulling from the position/orientation streams, and the acceleration streams are already sourcing the velocity streams - so you'll get a "multiple consumer" error if you do not use fork!

 Below is a simple example that pipes the position data of an object to standard out.